openai/chatgpt-retrieval-plugin/README.md

 ### Choosing a Vector Database

 The plugin supports several vector database providers, each with different features, performance, and pricing.
-Depending on which one you choose, you will need to use a different docker file and set different environment variables.
+Depending on which one you choose, you will need to use a different Dockerfile and set different environment variables.
 The following sections provide detailed information and instructions on using each vector database provider.

 #### Pinecone